fervic0989/drift-node-demo/README.md

 tusk run
 ```

-This branch introduces a subtle bug in the response format.
-Tusk will detect the deviation and mark the test as failed, showing you exactly what changed.
+This branch introduces a subtle bug by converting the temperature from Celsius to Fahrenheit.
+Tusk will detect the deviation in the `/api/weather-activity` endpoint and mark the test as failed.

 ## How Tusk Drift Works